learnapollo/learnapollo/content/tutorial-ios/ios-06.md

 ### Using the `DeletePokemonMutation`

-Now, as we have the `DeletePokemonMutation` available, let's go ahead and use it to enable deleting Pokemons from the Pokedex.
+Now, as we have the `DeletePokemonMutation` available, let's go ahead and use it to enable deleting Pokemons from the Pokedex in our app.
 In `PokemonDetailViewController.swift`, copy the following snippet into `deleteButtonPressed()`

 ```swift@PokemonDetailViewController.swift
 deleteActivityIndicator.startAnimating()